YBTopaz8/Dimmer-MAUI/README.md

 - Visual Studio 2019, 2022 or latest (It was built on VS 2022) with MAUI support.

 # How To Install on Windows
-- Download the release and extract package [Here](https://github.com/YBTopaz8/Dimmer-MAUI/releases)
+- Download the release .exe file made by InnoSetup [Here](https://github.com/YBTopaz8/Dimmer-MAUI/releases)
-- Right Click on "install.ps1" and click "Run with PowerShell"
-- Review all on screen instructions and agreed to install certificates and the app.
+- Follow Installation instruction.
-- Open the App from Start Menu.
+- Open the App from Start Menu or Desktop
 - Enjoy

 # How to install on Android